visdesignlab/loonar/apps/docs-website/docs/getting-started-with-loon/trackmate-data.md

 ## 2:&nbsp;&nbsp;&nbsp;Convert TrackMate Data into [Loon Format](./data.md)

 > We currently use [our conversion script on github](https://github.com/visdesignlab/aardvark-util/blob/main/ingest_trackmate.py).
-Click the Download button at the top-right of the script.
+On GitHub, click the download button at the top-right of the script.
 >
 > ### Conversion Script Info:
 >